CarlosVecina/easy_bookmarks/README.md

 # Easy Bookmarks 🔖🤖

 FOMO bookmark mess is over!
 Now, you can easily centralize and manage your bookmarks with AI.

-Then create a your personal Newsletter or Podcast with the latest bookmarks and scrapped content you'v added.
+Then, **create your personal Newsletter or Podcast** with the latest bookmarks and scrapped content you've added.

 ## Overview